junxit/us-congress-code/title-18/chapter-1/sec-16.md

 ### Editorial Notes

-### Constitutionality

-For information regarding constitutionality of this section, as added by section 1001(a) of Pub.
-L. 98–473, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.
+For information regarding the constitutionality of this section, as added by section 1001(a) of Pub.
+L. 98–473, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.